Livonian Brothers of the Sword: Indiscipline

 From its foundation, the indisciplined Order tended to ignore its supposed vassalage to the bishops.
 The desires of the Swordbrothers to expand to the north of the Daugava river, along the Livonian Aa stream, brought the Order into a confrontation with Bishop Albert.
 Albert wanted to extend to the south of the river and did not have an interest in Estonia, previously promised to King Valdemar II of Denmark.

 Master Wenno advanced to the north without the permission of Bishop Albert.
 First, the Order took and occupied the fortress of Treiden.
 In 1208, they founded the castle of Segewold in the Aa valley, and the castle of Wenden further upstream.
 The last one grew as a fortress and Master Wenno located the Headquarters of the Order there.
 Wickbert, a man loyal to Albert of Riga, was placed to manage the Wenden castle.
 Master Wenno removed him, but Wickbert fled to the protection of Albert of Riga and killed Wenno with an axe.

 In 1219, King Valdemar II of Denmark conquered the north of Estonia with the help of Bishop Albert.
 In 1222, Estonia was partitioned between Valdemar II and Albert of Riga in an agreement unsatisfactory to the Swordbrothers.
 After that, they exploited the peasants until a revolt arose.
 The Pope rebuked the Order for the way they managed the conflict.
 Then, they tried to seize Danish land in Estonia until a papal legate made them give it back.
 When the papal legate left, the Swordbrothers took the Danish land again.
 They also invaded the territory of Bishop Albert and levied tolls on traffic on the Daugava.

 After the death of Albert of Riga in 1229, ecclesiastical authorities considered that the Order was no longer useful.
 The papal legate Bernard of Aulne decided that they should be suppressed, and he tried to recapture the Danish Castle at Reval.
 However, the Order defeated him and took him as a prisoner.

 Pope Gregory IX asked the Brothers to defend Finland from the Novgorodian attacks in his letter of November 24, 1232.
 However, no known information regarding the knights' possible activities in Finland has survived.
 (Sweden eventually conquered Finland following the Second Swedish Crusade in 1249.)

 Incorporation into the Teutonic Knights

-The Order was decimated in the Battle of Schaulen (Saule) in 1236 against Lithuanians and Semigallians.
+The Order was decimated in the Battle of Schaulen (Saule) in 1236 against Samogitians and Semigallians.
 This disaster led the surviving Brothers to become incorporated into the Order of Teutonic Knights in the following year, and from that point on they became known as the Livonian Order.
-They continued to function in all respects (rule, clothing and policy) as an autonomous branch of the Teutonic Order, headed by their own Master (himself de jure subject to the Teutonic Order's Grand Master).
+They continued to function in all respects (rule, clothing and policy) as an autonomous branch of the Teutonic Order, headed by their own Master (himself de jure subordinate to the Hochmeister (Grand Master) of the Teutonic Order).